dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 ### SDK runtime assets

-Starting with `dartpad` 0.0.10, the package no longer bundles runtime assets.
 Generate the worker, sandbox, compiler, and SDK assets in the ignored `web/dartpad/` directory by running this from `dartpad_frontend`: